mantidproject/mantid/docs/source/fitting/fitfunctions/Meier.rst

 :math:`\omega_D` is the angular frequency due to dipolar coupling,

-:math:`\omega_Q` is the angular frequency due to quadrupole interaction of the nuclear spin :math:`J`due to a field gradient exerted by the presence of the muon ,
+:math:`\omega_Q` is the angular frequency due to quadrupole interaction of the nuclear spin :math:`J` due to a field gradient exerted by the presence of the muon,

 :math:`J` is the total angular momentum quantum number,